 Designed to provide both college- bound and work bound students with the basic skills and knowledge needed in the greenhouse management industry.
-Prerequisite: Introduction to Agriculture, Food and Natural Resources

-Horticulture 0212E1 0212E2 10 11 12
+Horticulture 0212E1

 Concentrates on students receiving practical hands-on experience with principles and practices of field greenhouse production.
 Supervised Agriculture Experience is required.
 FFA membership is recommended.